mohelhelb/pyblog/README.md

   ~~~
   flask run
   ~~~
-- Enter the generated server address and port number (http://127.0.0.1:5000/) in the browser's search bar.
+- Enter the server address and port number (http://127.0.0.1:5000/) in the browser's search bar.